 The unique slang, Singlish has made its rounds all over the world in the last couple of years.
 Besides getting lots of Singlish words included in the Oxford English Dictionary, the Singlish slang is also discussed by linguists in at least 7 Universities from Italy to Japan.
 However, there has never been a complete or updated list (Singlish Dictionary is obsolete) of all Singlish terms, Singlish phrases or Singlish words published anywhere on the net.
 Not to mention Singlish examples to accurately illustrate the meaning of what we Singaporeans mean.

-Today, we compile a list, not Singlish dictionary, of 125 colloquial and uniquely Singaporean terms for your research, reference or mere entertainment.
+Want to learn how to speak like a local?
+Today, we compile not a Singlish dictionary but a list of basic communication sentences and phrases.
+This list consists of 125 colloquial and uniquely Singaporean terms for your research, reference, mere entertainment or to fit in if you are a foreigner.
 Know any more Singlish words and phrases to add on to the list?
 Let us know, and we will update and maintain this Singlish list on a regular basis (confirm not so swee 125 only one).

 125 Singlish Words And Phrases That Define Singapore (Singlish Vocabulary)